EthanAGi/CircleSurvivor/README.md

 # Design Philosophy

-CircleSurvivor is designed around three major principles:
+CircleSurvivor is built around three core principles:

-## 1. Readability
+## Readability
-Combat should remain visually understandable even during chaos.
+Combat should remain visually understandable during chaos.

-## 2. Responsiveness
+## Responsiveness
-Movement, attacks, and menus should always feel immediate and smooth.
+Movement, attacks, and menus should always feel smooth and immediate.

-## 3. Synergy
+## Synergy
-The most satisfying builds emerge through combinations of systems interacting together.

-Weapons, status effects, and upgrades are intentionally designed to overlap and create unexpected build interactions.
+Weapons, upgrades, and status effects are designed to combine into powerful interactions.

 ---